Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: INTRODUCTION

 \subsection{Related Work}

-Dynamical properties such as stability and safety can be certified without the explicit trajectory computation utilizing the so-called \emph{certificates}.
-For instance, \emph{Lyapunov functions} can prove the asymptotic stability of the equilibrium points of a system~\cite{khalil_nonlinear_2013}, while \emph{barrier functions} can ensure that a system avoids undesirable states~\cite{Prajna2004safety}.
-Therefore, a common strategy is to synthesize these certificates concurrently with the \ac{ds}~\cite{ds-gmm, figueroa-ds-bayesian, figueroa-ds-gmm, schonger_learning_2024,nawaz_learning_2024}.
+Dynamical properties like stability and safety can be certified without explicit trajectory computation utilizing the so-called \emph{certificates}.
+Particularly, \emph{Lyapunov functions} can prove the asymptotic stability of equilibrium points of a system~\cite{khalil_nonlinear_2013}, while \emph{barrier functions} can ensure that a system avoids undesirable states~\cite{Prajna2004safety}.
+A common strategy is to synthesize these certificates concurrently with the \ac{ds}~\cite{ds-gmm, figueroa-ds-bayesian, figueroa-ds-gmm, schonger_learning_2024,nawaz_learning_2024}.

 A standard approach for this synthesis is \ac{sos} optimization~\cite{BlekhermanParriloThomas2012-SDPConvexAG}, which reformulates the stability and/or safety constraints as \ac{sos} constraints~\cite{GieslHafstein15-LyapunovComputation, papachristodoulou_lyapunov_sos,clark_verification_2021}.
 However, \ac{sos} techniques are generally limited to systems with polynomial dynamics and can be overly conservative.
 In fact, there are globally asymptotically stable polynomial \acp{ds} that lack a polynomial Lyapunov function~\cite{AhmadiKrsticParrilo2011-counterexample}.
 Furthermore, high-degree polynomials in \ac{sos} programs are prone to numerical problems, such as floating point errors and poorly conditioned problem formulations, which can undermine the reliability of the results~\cite{roux2018validating}.